Officer injured, teen arrested after threat prompts lockdown at Melrose High School

 “The individual became violent and one officer sustained injury,” Melrose Police Chief Michael Lyle said.

-No weapon was found after offers searched his backpack.
+No weapon was found after officers searched his backpack.
 The lockdown was lifted around 9:45 a.m.

-Melrose superintendent of schools Cindy Taymore says she thinks the officers acted appropriately in taking down the student.
+Melrose Superintendent of Schools Cindy Taymore said she thinks the officers acted appropriately in taking down the student.

 “When throwing around the term gun, you have to respond.
 You cannot debate it,” Taymore said.